sourmash-bio/sourmash/doc/command-line.md

 (This is the approach that Kraken and other lowest common ancestor implementations use, we believe.)

-Note: you can specify a list of files to load signatures from in a text file passed to `sourmash lca classify` with the `--query-from-file` flag; these files will be appended to the `--query` input.
+Note: you can specify a list of file names to load signatures from in a text file passed to `sourmash lca classify` with the `--query-from-file` flag; these files will be appended to the `--query` input.